defra-design/design/README.md

 * visualise a users perspective
 * highlight pain points
-* highlight areas for improvement (time, experience etc)
+* highlight areas for improvement
 * design how users interact with services

 ### focus